StrongJoshua/libgdx-inGameConsole/README.md

 ## Current Goals
 * Auto-complete feature for quicker, easier invoking of methods.
-* Utilization of up and down arrow keys for quick reexecution of methods
+* Utilization of up and down arrow keys for quick re-execution of methods
-* `help` command for viewing all available methods

 ## Adding to Project
 ### Gradle